INFO 5001 - Computing for Information Science

 Regrade requests

-Regrade requests must be submitted on Gradescope within 48 hours of when an assignment is returned.
+Regrade requests can be submitted beginning at noon the day after an assignment’s grade is posted, and must be submitted on Gradescope within a week of when an assignment is returned.
 Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
 Requests to dispute the number of points deducted for an incorrect response will not be considered.
 Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.